YouMUSTwear a bike helmet to participate in PEDAL rides

 They are an absolute necessity!
 This is true for both kids and adults.
 When shopping for a helmet, make sure that the helmet is certified for bike riding by looking inside for a stamp from Snell Foundation, ANSI, or ASTM.
 When purchasing a helmet, be sure that it fits properly.
 When the helmet is strapped on your head, it should not slide or move.
 To test it, shake your head.
 There should not be any play between your head and the padding.
 Also, you should not be able to put your hand in the front and pull or peel the helmet off.
 To test the chin strap, open your mouth wide.
 If the strap is fitted properly, your jaw bone should be pulling the strap and helmet down on your head.
 After being properly fitted, the helmet should sit level on your head.
 Keep it that way!
 Do not tilt it back on your head.
-The price of helmets varies from $15 - $80.
-There is very little difference in actual protection in that price range.
-However, the higher priced helmets are lighter weight, have better ventilation and more style.
+The price of helmets varies.
+Higher priced helmets are lighter weight, have better ventilation and more style.
 Some of the better helmets have a system on the back that cups the back of the head and makes it secure.
 When looking for a helmet, look for comfort and ventilation.

 You must have a headlight in the front and a reflector on the back of your bike if you use it between sunset and sunrise.
 All bikes sold in the last 10 years, by federal law, require you to have 10 reflectors – two in each pedal, two on each wheel, one toward the front and one toward the back.
 You must keep the reflectors and light clean, in good working order, and replace any that have broken.

 There are three types of bikes on the market – road, off-road/mountain, and cross or hybrid.